 255so that CARP packets that have crossed a subnet boundary (i.e., have been passed on by a router) can be recognized and dropped.

-The host that advertises the most frequently will become the master for the CARP group.
-The timer values configured on each host are sent as part of the CARP advertisements so that all hosts can make an accurate decision as to which host should be master.
+The host that advertises the most frequently will become the leader for the CARP group.
+The timer values configured on each host are sent as part of the CARP advertisements so that all hosts can make an accurate decision as to which host should be the leader.

 - Advertisement Interval